neuropsychology

 1.3: When the Map becomes a Trap: Loosing grip of Reality

-2.1: The Echo in our Head: Why Pure Talk Makes Clients Go in Circles
+2.1: The Echo in the Head: Why Pure Talk Makes Clients Go in Circles

 2.2: The Silent Thought: How True Insight Arises Before Words